seedsofalternative/seedsofalternative.github.io/_posts/2024-10-13-four-noble-truths.md

 1. **Renunciation**: the wish to be free from suffering and its causes.
 It involves recognizing the unsatisfactory nature of worldly existence and developing a sincere determination to break free from attachment to temporary pleasures and delusions.
 2. **Bodhicitta**: the wish to attain enlightenment for the benefit of all sentient beings.
 It is the altruistic intention to help others overcome suffering by becoming a fully awakened being.
-3. **Wisdom (Prajñā)**: the wisdom that understands the ultimate nature of reality.
+3. **Wisdom (Skt.
+Prajñā)**: the wisdom that understands the ultimate nature of reality.
 It is the realization that all phenomena are empty of inherent, independent existence, and that things arise dependently.
 This insight dispels ignorance, which is the root cause of suffering.

 # Analogy of the Buddha as a Doctor